-M/s Ragini Chokshi & Co, Company Secretaries was appointed to carry out the Secretarial Audit of the company for the financial year ended 31 March 2021, as required under Section 204 of the Companies Act, 2013 and Rules thereunder.
-The Secretarial Audit Report is enclosed as Annexure B. They have made observation on non-compliance regarding the appointment of Independent Directors, constitution/ reconstitution of Nomination & Remuneration Committee and Audit Committee and As per Section 179(3) of Companies Act, 2013 read with Rule 8 of (Meetings of Board and its powers) Rules, 2014, and as per Section 117(1) of Companies Act, 2013, the Company has not filed Form MGT-14 for approval of Directors report for Financial Year 2019-20.
-It is hereby recommended that Company file Form CG-1 with Central Government through MCA portal for condoning the delay w.r.t filing of aforesaid form.
+M/s Ragini Chokshi & Co, Company Secretaries was appointed to carry out the Secretarial Audit of the company for the financial year ended 31st March, 2022, as required under Section 204 of the Companies Act, 2013 and Rules thereunder.
+The Secretarial Audit Report is enclosed as an Annexure to this Directors Report.
+They have made observation on non-compliance regarding the appointment of Independent Directors, constitution/reconstitution of Remuneration Committee and Audit Committee.

 As the Company is a Government Company under the administrative control of Ministry of Petroleum & Natural Gas, appointment of Independent Directors can be made only after receiving nomination from Govt. of India.
 After receiving nomination form Govt. of India, the Company will be able to comply the requirements, as indicated in the Secretarial Audit Report.